 According to statistics, 1 out of 5 companies shut down due to malware attacks.
 And it only takes six months before a small business closes after it gets hacked.
 How can enterprises prevent this threatening circumstance?

 Endpoint security is an approach that provides comprehensive protection for IoT devices such as laptops, mobile phones, tablets, and desktops against malware.
 It is installed on the central server, allowing administrators to monitor their status.

 How Does Endpoint Security Work?

-Performs regular data backup.
+Performs regular.
 If worse comes to worst, you’ve got all your data backed up in secure cloud storage.
 Data is one of the cores of the company, so it needs extra security. ;

 Monitors inbound and outbound threats.
 Tracking suspicious traffic becomes a lot easier, preventing potential attacks.

 Keeps operating system up-to-date.
 An outdated operating system opens a portal for hackers through vulnerabilities, so keeping it updated is important.

 Updates applications.
 Business applications are an essential part of the business.
 They get jobs done faster.
 Without regular updates, they may fall victim to malware attacks.